end-of-game/docker-courses/10-demo-btrfs-postgres/README_virtualbox.md

 fs created label (null) on /dev/sdb2
 	nodesize 16384 leafsize 16384 sectorsize 4096 size 10.00GiB
 ```
+The command ```btrfs filesystem show``` will print all the BTRFS drive stats.

-Create two directories in order to mount the new partitions:
+Create now two directories in order to mount the new partitions:

 ```{r, engine='bash'}
 $ mkdir /bdd